 Requesting traffic management and road safety improvements

-The new process involves two stages and aims to maximise the resources available to us by implementing schemes which provide the most benefit in local transport and value for money terms.
+Our two-stage process aims to maximise the resources available to us by implementing schemes which provide the most benefit in terms of safety, local transport and value for money.

 The Joint Local Transport Plan (2011-2026) sets out policies to deliver an affordable, low carbon, accessible, integrated, efficient and reliable transport network to support a more competitive economy and better connected, more active and healthy communities.